 3. Switch up your shampoo and conditioner

 Like we mentioned before, one of the most common split ends causes is not using the right hair products for your hair type.
-Making the switch to a more hydrating shampoo and conditioner formula can be a great place to start for treating dry, frayed hair.
+Making the switch to a more hydrating and repairing shampoo and conditioner formula can be a great place to start for treating dry, frayed hair.

 4. Think about getting a bamboo pillowcase